Welcome!

 How do I sign up for classes?

 To maximize the speed of your service, online registration is done in two parts.
-First you will register for the retreat, selecting either the single or double room package.
+First you will register for the retreat, selecting one of the three packages: single room, double room, or no hotel room.
 Starting at 12 p.m.
-(ET) on Wednesday, June 7, all registered attendees can return to this page, log back in, and will see two new pages asking for class preferences.
+(ET) on Wednesday, July 2, all registered attendees can return to this page, log back in, and will see two new pages asking for class preferences.
 Attendees will submit their first and second choices for each class block right online.
 Class assignments will then be sent out within two weeks of the preferences being submitted.

 I didn't get the class I wanted - what can I do?